UB-Mannheim/mocrin/README.md

 ![mocrin_process](docs/img/mocrin_process.png)

-`mocrin` is a command line driven processing tool for multiple ocr-engine.
+`Mocrin` is a command line driven processing tool for multiple ocr-engine.
 The main purpose is to handle multiple ocr-engine with one interface for a cleaner and uniform workflow.
 Another purpose is to serve as part of an self-configuration process to extract the best settings for different ocr-engines.